Controlled Groups: What You Need to Know about the ERC

 It is still possible to qualify for and claim the ERC as part of a controlled group, but you need to understand the rules changes.
 Much like other tax credits, controlled groups will be considered a single employer for all credit thresholds and utilization requirements – this will impact employer eligibility, credit calculations, and even your credit utilization.

 ERC eligibility requirements are complex, and the aggregation rules won’t make things simpler.
+Don’t let ERC aggregation rules stop you from maximizing the benefits of ERC for your controlled group.
 Contact Aprio’s dedicated ERC team to streamline the process and maximize your credit.

 Disclaimer for services provided relative to SBA programs and the CARES Act